Harvard-IACS/2023-AC215/milestone6.md

 ### Deliverables:

+- **Deployment Plan and Execution**: A documented deployment plan, along with evidence of successful deployment, including CI/CD pipelines, monitoring, and other deployment best practices.

+- **Kubernetes Scaling Solution**: A fully implemented scaling solution using Kubernetes, with detailed documentation on its configuration, policies, and performance under different load scenarios.

 - **Project Presentation**: A compelling presentation (slides and speech) that provides a concise and clear overview of the entire project, suitable for both technical and non-technical audiences.

-- **GitHub Repository**: A well-organized GitHub repository containing all the project's code, documentation, and related resources.
+- **GitHub Repository**: A well-organized GitHub repository containing all the project's code, documentation, related resources, and a professional README.

-- **Blog Post**: A published blog post that encapsulates the essence of the project, written in a style that appeals to a broad audience.
+- **Medium Post**: A published Medium post that encapsulates the essence of the project, written in a style that appeals to a broad audience.